-The Sessions screen lets the administrator see all the users currently logged into the CN9000/CN9600/CN9950, and provides information about each of their sessions.
+The Sessions screen lets the administrator see at a glance all the users currently logged into the CN9600, and provides information about each of their sessions.

 The meanings of the headings at the top of the page are fairly straightforward.